GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 # Work Log

+## 4/4/2023
+* 07:45AM-12:40PM   Resumed reimplementation of Applicant data entry form; started modifying InputEx for multiple options to allow for an extending list.
+* 12:55PM-05:00PM   Resumed coding Applicant data entry.
+Added entending data entry tables for training and work experience.
+Added extending list for eligibility.

+## 4/3/2023
+* 08:20AM-12:10PM   Resumed reimplementation of the Job data entry form.
+* 12:40PM-04:55PM   Experience and fixed issues with single quotes whenever string data with single quotes is packaged as JSON in transit to the server prior to storing/updating into the database.
+Fixed by replacing each single quote with 2 single quotes after packaging into JSON.
+SHOULD OBSERVE FOR ANY IMPACTS TO DATA.
+Also started reimplementing Applicant Data Entry form

 ## 4/2/2023
 * xx:xxXX   Finished most of the implements of InputEx, FormEx, and DialogEx classes after a while.
 Started to test their capabilities by reimplementing Other Accounts interface.
 Also considered reimplementing Job Data Entry form.